EN 60945 Maritime Navigation and Radiocommunication Equipment and Systems

 Immunity to Electromagnetic Environment

-For these tests the EUT shall conform to its normal operational configuration, mounting and earthing arrangements, unless otherwise stated, and shall operate under normal test conditions.
+For these tests, the EUT shall conform to its normal operational configuration, mounting, and earthing arrangements unless otherwise stated, and shall operate under normal test conditions.
 Particular interfaces of the EUT with the external electromagnetic environment are referred to as ports.
-The physical boundary of the EUT through which electromagnetic fields may radiate or impinge is the enclosure port.
+The physical boundary of the EUT through which electromagnetic fields may radiate or impinge in the enclosure port.

 Immunity to Conducted Low-Frequency Interference Test